-Often touted as “free-thinking,” rejecting science in favor of some other path to knowledge should be acknowledged as a flagrant, insidious assault on reason.
-This is a problem transcending political distinctions, although maquisards on both sides of politics are attempting to paint their opponents as the sole perpetrators.
+Often touted as “free-thinking,” rejecting science in favor of another path to knowledge should be acknowledged as a flagrant, insidious assault on reason.
+This problem transcends political distinctions, although maquisards on both sides of politics attempt to paint their opponents as the sole perpetrators.
 The Left accuses the Right of anti-scientific sentiment when the Right challenges the validity of human-caused climate change, and rightly so.
 But the Right accuses the Left of failing to think scientifically when the Left is found uncritically adopting critical gender theory.

 Whatever your political bent, it is clear that we are shamefully prone to comporting our facts to suit our ideological predispositions.
 Into this maelstrom of motivated reasoning, a recent study on children and adolescents with gender dysphoria has been injected.

 The 2017 study, led by Julie Bakker, Ph.D., and conducted at VU University in the Netherlands, examined the neurological activity of 160 young transgender people (those who have a gender identity or gender expression that differs from their assigned sex) – both children and adolescents – using magnetic resonance imaging.
 The MRI was used to observe the reaction of the subjects’ brains to a pheromone known to elicit a gender-specific response.
 The study found that cisgender boys (those whose sense of personal identity and gender corresponds with their birth) and natal girls who identified as male exhibited similar brain activity.
 This was replicated in the inverse group: cisgender girls and natal boys who identify as female.

 This is not an entirely revelatory finding.
 Dr. Bakker was part of a team that published a study in 2016 in the Journal of Psychiatry & Neuroscience examining sex differences in the brain activation patterns of young transgender people.
-The study used functional MRI to examine how 39 prepubertal and 41 adolescent boys and girls with gender dysphoria responded to androstadienone, an odorous steroid with pheromone-like properties that are known to cause a different response in the hypothalamus of men versus women.
-They found that the adolescent boys and girls with gender dysphoria responded much like peers of their experienced gender.
+The study used functional MRI to read how 39 prepubertal and 41 adolescent boys and girls with gender dysphoria responded to androstadienone, an odorous steroid with pheromone-like properties that are known to cause different responses in the hypothalamus of men versus women.
+They found that adolescent boys and girls with gender dysphoria responded much like peers of their experienced gender.